FloraKrivakTetley/carbon-partial-harvest/README.md

 landis-ii.
 Contains input files used for 42 LANDIS-II modelling scenarios.
 To run, download ALL_INPUTS, then edit scenario file and biomass harvest file to select the correct input files for the management scenario you wish to model.

+analysis.
+Contains scripts used to process LANDIS-II output, data files produced using those scripts, and code for manuscript figure generation.